C-Duberry/Data-Analysis-Portfolio/README.md

 ##### Filtering

-Filters global life expectancy data to identify countries with the highest and lowest life expectancy values.
+Filtered global life expectancy data to identify countries with the highest and lowest life expectancy values.

 ```sql
 -- Query 1: Countries with highest life expectancy